Fulbright U.S. Student Program

 Provides $34,000 for graduate study in the arts, humanities, and social sciences.
 Must have demonstrated financial need and be near the top of your class.
 Institutional endorsement by the Honors Program is required.
 Application must be received in the Honors office by early January.
 Applications to the Beinecke program are due late February.

 For sophomores and juniors who want to pursue a research career in science, math, and engineering.
-Students who plan to study medicine are eligible for a Goldwater Scholarship only if they plan a research career rather than a clinical career.
+Those who plan to study medicine are eligible for a Goldwater Scholarship only if the student plans a research career rather than a clinical career.
 Institutional endorsement by the Honors Program is required.

 Juniors interested in public service.
 Need a 3.5 or above GPA and an excellent track record in public service.
 For graduate school ($30,000) and in some instances can be used in law school.
 Institutional endorsement by the Honors Program necessary.
 Interested students should contact the honors program by the end of September.
 Applications to Truman are due early February.